cward-dev/dev10-program-classwork/week-01/assessment/src/README.md

 * declare int capsuleNumber
 * assign variable from the console with appropriate prompt
     * use validation to check for valid entry
-        * capsuleNumber - use if statement to ensure that capsule is occupied
+        * capsuleNumber - use if statement to ensure that capsule is occupied   // ### IC - what if ALL of the capsules unoccupied?
 * update array with the new information (capsules[capsuleNumber] = null)
 * print success message and confirmation